sdasgup3/programming/Parallel-Programming/Charm++/README.md

 SDAG
 =====
+* Why SDAG Imp :If there are dependencies between these entry methods within a single chare, they are specified implicitly in the code.
+Moreover, since Charm ++ does not guarantee any order on the delivery of messages, these dependencies must be specified at the target of the invocations.
+These dependencies are usually enforced through variables that track the state of the target chare, causing messages to be buffered until they are ready to be processed by it.
-1.  structure dagger entry method in ci file should end with semicolon
+* structure dagger entry method in ci file should end with semicolon
-2.  handy to use wrap (x) ((x + n) %n)
+* handy to use wrap (x) ((x + n) %n)
-3.  for reduction with logical_and use int as the contributing elements
+* for reduction with logical_and use int as the contributing elements
-4. Dont forget to the following
+* Dont forget to the following
     ``` C++
     class Worker: public CBase_Worker {
       Worker_SDAG_CODE